 generates a document structure that conforms to SMPTE editorial requirements.
 For example:

-automatically generated;The Foreword section contains author-supplied prose, e.g. list of substantive changes since the last edition, that is added to the SMPTE boilerplate text.
+section🔗The Foreword section contains author-supplied prose, e.g. list of substantive changes since the last edition,

 The absence of this section indicates that no author-supplied prose was provided.